spresse1/pressers.name/content/blog/lenovo-300e-pt3-acpi-investigation.md

 # Up next

 Next we'll take a look at the standards this device implements and figure out what driver to add support to.
+We do this in [part 4]({{< relref lenovo-300e-pt4-laptop-slate-driver-investigation >}})

 # Long output